 LATEST NEWS

 The second Labour 20 (L20) Meeting took place from 8–9 April 2025 in Durban.
+The L20 is a group that brings together trade unions from G20 countries.

 The National Public Service Workers Union (NPSWU) has strongly rejected the proposed increase in Value-Added Tax (VAT) from 15% to 16%.